-Existing GLOBE teachers can continue to expand their GLOBE protocol knowledge by completing additional modules and assessment tests.
+Existing GLOBE members who are trained can continue to expand their GLOBE protocol knowledge by completing additional modules and assessment tests.

 Atmospheric conditions can have an important impact on the types of plants and animals that live in a particular area as well as soil formation.
 The atmospheric measurements collected by GLOBE are important to scientists studying weather, climate, land cover, phenology, ecology, biology, hydrology, and soil.
 Students and scientists investigate the atmosphere through the collection of data using measurement protocols and instruments that meet certain specifications in order to ensure that data are comparable.
 The training slides in this section will introduce you to the measurement protocols for the various atmosphere measurements in GLOBE.